 I applied and applied and applied some more all while continuing my current role ready to take on the next big opportunity, but each time I was starting to get passed over even though I not only had a bachelors but a masters degree more than capable and more education then most of those I worked with had, so what was I doing wrong?

 I asked for feedback got none, got good evaluations, had good relationships with my supervisors, managers and co-workers but still nothing.
 I self-reflected constantly on how to change my techniques, my approach but continued to press on I was not about to give up just let, so I waited patiently until the next opportunity.

-Not sure if my story sounds familiar, but others it may be a part of life, one can does not expect or demand to be promoted, which is very true.
+Not sure if my story sounds familiar, but for others, it may be a part of life, one can do not expect or demand to be promoted, which is very true.
 I would never expect to be handed anything nor should you, but when you work for an organization you observe the talent around you, gauge those around you and basically size each co-worker up.

-I know we all have different talents and strengths, but realistically we always need to find ways to have more talents then my co-workers even our boss.
+I know we all have different talents and strengths, but realistically we always need to find ways to have more talents than my co-workers even our boss.

 I am here to tell you don’t give up, keep looking for those opportunities someone will see your true value it will just take time, patience and continuing to work on you, improve you, be the best you and keep reaching and you will get there.

 You are not worth less than a manager, a CEO or some higher up, because deep down you will see how others got where they got and unfortunately it was not always by hard work, it could be who you know which is true to life its not what you know but who.

 If You don’t reach the stars right away remember the universe is big and your time will come it could be today, tomorrow, five years, ten years from now all preparation and those hard life lessons will allow you to appreciate what you have like I do now.